 Ipswich Council has announced that they have put an end to commingled/mixed recycling bin services for residents.
-In today’s blog – we will cover a welcome bit of good recycling news.
+In today’s blog, we will cover a welcome bit of good recycling news.
 Canberra City Council is intending to introduce a green waste removal service for food and organic waste for residents.

-We will cover the detail below:
+We will cover all of the details below:

 How Waster can help you with recycling!

-If you operate a small business in Australia in 2018 – keeping costs down is more important than ever – and recycling is one of the best ways to do this!
+If you operate a small business in Australia, keeping costs down is more important than ever.
+And recycling is one of the best ways to do this!
 Waster helps small and medium businesses boost their recycling and keep waste management costs low.
 You can arrange all your required services from general waste to green waste removal online today.

 We perform all of our services on flexible 30-day agreements.
 Click the button below to access our waste portal:

 How green waste removal could be the fuel of the future!

-The major problem with recycling in Australia – is our lack of domestic manufacturing industry means any items recycled would need to be sent abroad to be actually used.
+The major problem with recycling in Australia is our lack of domestic manufacturing industry means any items recycled would need to be sent abroad to be actually used.
 That is not the case with food waste and organic waste as organic waste can be used to generate clean electricity!
 The ABC reports that:

-“Canberrans could have kerbside food waste collection in five years’ time, with the ACT Government looking to expand its green bin program.”
+“Canberrans could have kerbside food waste collection in five years’ time, with the ACT Government looking to expand its green bin program.

 “The extra service is one of the recommendations of the Government’s long-awaited Waste Feasibility Study that also recommends the development of a waste-to-fuel policy.”